Page Reviewed / Updated - Feb. 2016

 When a couple qualifies for this program, the spouse becomes an official Homecare Worker and joins the Homecare Workers Union.
-They receive a salary, pay taxes, union fees and are eligible for unemployment insurance.
-It should be noted that since it is expected that spouses care for each other, the number of hours for which an individual is authorized to receive care can be lower when participating in the Spousal Pay program than were the individual to receive care under other Oregon Medicaid programs such as the Client-Employed Provider Program.
+They receive a salary, pay taxes and union fees, and are eligible for unemployment insurance.
+It should be noted that since it is expected that spouses care for each other, the number of hours for which an individual is authorized to receive care might be lower when participating in the Spousal Pay program than were the individual to receive care under other Oregon Medicaid programs, such as the Client-Employed Provider Program.

-The caregiver and spouse must be legally married and residing at home (not in a skilled nursing home).
-In addition, the individual in need of care must require assistance with at least 4 of the following activities of daily living: bathing, dressing, grooming, eating, toileting and mobility and have a diagnosed, progressive and debilitating condition.
+The caregiver and spouse must be residents of Oregon, legally married, and residing at home (not in a skilled nursing home or assisted living facility).
+The individual in need of care must require around-the-clock care, and if not for the Spousal Pay Program, would need nursing home care.
+The individual must also require assistance with at least 4 of the following activities of daily living: bathing, dressing, grooming, eating, toileting, and mobility, and have a diagnosed, progressive and debilitating condition.

-The Spousal Pay Program is a Medicaid program and, therefore, individuals must financially qualify for this special version of the Oregon Health Plan for senior.
-Oregon Medicaid income limits for 2015 for a married applicant whose spouse is not also receiving Medicaid benefits is $2,199.
-For 2015, the countable resource limit is $2,000.
-Their home and primary vehicle are exempt assets, meaning their value is not included in their countable resources.
+The Spousal Pay Program is a Medicaid program.
+Therefore, individuals must financially qualify for this special version of the Oregon Health Plan for senior.
+Oregon Medicaid income limits for 2016 for a married applicant whose spouse is not also receiving Medicaid benefits is $2,199.
+This amount is equal to 300% of the Federal Benefit Rate (FBR).
+For 2016, the countable resource limit for an individual applicant is $2,000.
+The primary home is considered exempt as long as the applicant lives in the home and it is valued under $552,000.
+A single vehicle, household goods, and burial plots are also considered exempt assets, meaning their value is not included in their countable resources.

 The caregiving spouse must pass a criminal history check and meet the other Oregon Department of Human Services requirements for providing care.
-In addition to providing assistance with activities of daily living, it is expected they will manage the home, perform housekeeping, laundry, do the grocery shopping, and meal preparation.
+In addition to providing assistance with activities of daily living, it is expected they will manage the home, perform housekeeping, do laundry, do the grocery shopping, provide transportation, manage medications, and prepare meals.

 The caregiving spouse receives payment for providing care services.
-Typically this is an hourly wage agreed upon by the Homecare Workers Union and the state of Oregon.
-The exact amount changes annually, but one can expect it to be near the average hourly rate for the state or approximately $20 per hour.
+Typically, this is an hourly wage agreed upon by the Homecare Workers Union and the state of Oregon.
+The exact amount changes annually, but one can expect it to be near the average hourly rate for the state or approximately $10 per hour.

-In addition to their wages, the caregiving spouse also receives the other benefits of union participation such as unemployment insurance, paid vacation time and disability benefits should they themselves become disabled.
+In addition to their wages, the caregiving spouse also receives other benefits of union participation, such as unemployment insurance, paid vacation time, and disability benefits should they themselves become disabled.